cloudframe-samples/cloudframe-mainframe-modernization-tradingapp/README.md

 ---

+## 🚀 How to Run on Mainframe

+You can execute this application on a mainframe environment (such as IBM z/OS or ZD&T).
+The steps include JCL submission, COBOL compilation, and running settlement batch jobs across currencies.

+📖 A complete walkthrough is available here: [Execution Guide](docs/Mainframe_EXECUTION_GUIDE.md)

+🎥 Coming Soon: We’re working on a short video walkthrough to visually demonstrate this flow.

 ## 📌 Notes

 > For demonstration purposes, this application may intentionally include non-uniform coding patterns, reused control logic, and shared job procs.
 These are intended to reflect common real-world legacy system designs and are useful for exercising various modernization scenarios.